logan14925/gh_page/README.md

 # Personal Homepage Project

-Welcome to my personal homepage project!
-This project is built using MkDocs and deployed via GitHub Pages.
+Welcome to my personal website!
+You can visit it here: [Jiacheng Xue's Homepage](https://logan14925.github.io/gh_page/).
+This project is crafted using MkDocs and seamlessly deployed through GitHub Pages.

 ## Project Overview